rudderlabs/rudderstack-docs/destinations/clevertap.md

 The `identify` call lets you associate a user with their actions and capture all the relevant traits about them.
 This information includes unique `userid` as well as any optional information such as `name`, `email`, etc.

-A number of Rudderstack's special traits map to CleverTap’s standard user profile fields.
-You’ll pass the key on the left into Rudderstack and we will transform it to the key on the right before sending to CleverTap.
+A number of Rudderstack's special traits map to CleverTap’s standard user profile fields, as shown in the table below.
+You will be required to pass the key on the left into Rudderstack and RudderStack will transform it to the key on the right before sending to CleverTap.

 | **Rudderstack** | **Clevertap** |
 |---|---|
 |`name` | `Name`|